Meet our Coaches

-This is Riley's sixth year with ISC, After 2 years as the Westshore Lead Coach he has spent the last 4 years as the Island Black coach.
+This is Riley's seventh year with ISC, After 2 years as the Westshore Lead Coach he has spent the last 5 years as the Island Black coach and is currently the Wave 2 coach.
 Since taking over he has coached multiple provincial medalists as well as several club record holders.

 Originally from Saskatoon, Riley started swimming at the age of 6.
 Riley held many club and provincial records as well as a national age group record before he joined the Canadian National Team at the age of 15.
 Riley was part of the 2004 Olympic swim team, was a member of 2002 Commonwealth Games & Pan Pacific Championships & 3 World Championship teams.
 He has held several Sr. National records in sprint Freestyle and Backstroke and has been inducted into the Saskatoon Sports Hall of Fame.

 Before moving from Calgary to Victoria, Cole spent his first 5 years coaching with the Cascade Swim Club, working as a head coach for age group, 10&U athletes, and summer club programs.
-This is Cole's fourth year at Island Swimming, leading the SCP Blue group for his first two years here.
-Cole is now the Lead senior performance coach working alongside Dave with both Sr Performance and CSI.
+This is Cole's fifth year at Island Swimming, and he is currently coaching Wave 3 Open Water and dryland and Wave 4 dryland.

-Cole brings lots of energy to the pool, and is constantly looking to improve as a coach and help the swimmers improve as athletes.
+Cole brings lots of energy to his practicesl, and is constantly looking to improve as a coach and help the swimmers improve as athletes.

 Manager of Programs at Juan de Fuca